homeputers/ebal/README.md

 assign people to any number of teams.
 Whether it's rehearsals or Sunday service, ebal keeps everyone on the same page.

+Recent additions include lineup templates which define the desired number of people from each group, and service lineups that assign actual members for a particular worship service.
+Templates make it easy to prefill a lineup and then swap out members as needed.

 API endpoints for these modules are documented in `openapi.yaml`.

 ## Database Migrations